Nerdosth/Refugee-Migration/README.md

 Data Sources:

-The UN Refugee Agency collects data on refugee’s around the world.
+The UN Refugee Agency collects data on refugee’s around the world - https://www.unhcr.org/refugee-statistics/download/?url=Kg1Mg6
+Uppsala Conflict Data Program - Department of Peace and Conflict Research - https://ucdp.uu.se/ Centre for Research on the Epidemiology of Disasters - https://www.emdat.be/

 About Dataset